So you googled ‘Why does resin flash cure?’ and ended up here. In my experience, that means one of two things:

 You’re a resin nerd, and you love reading about everything resin.
 (Boy, are you in the right place 😜)

 You mixed resin only to have it cure way too fast.
 With lots of bubbles.
 And maybe some smoke.

 But even when it does flash cure, it doesn’t have to be a total waste.
 (More on that in a minute.)

 So I can’t explain this to you without having a mini chemistry lesson about what resin is.

-Two-part resins heat up when you mix them together.
+Two-part resins produce heat when you mix the resin and hardener together.
 The heat causes the liquid to turn into a solid mass.
 And for you resin nerds, that’s called an exothermic reaction.

 Pretty cool, eh?

 But too much heat makes resin flash cure.
 And by flash cure, that’s where the resin cures much quicker than it should.

 Every resin formula is different in how it produces heat.
 But regardless of the epoxy type, the more resin you mix, the more heat it makes.
 Too much heat causes it to flash cure.